PureStorage-OpenConnect/pso-explorer-container/README.md

 ## What is PSO Explorer?

-Pure Service Orchestrator™ Explorer (or PSO Explorer) provides a web based user interface for [Pure Service Orchestrator™](https://github.com/purestorage/helm-charts).
+Pure Service Orchestrator™ Explorer (or PSO eXplorer) provides a web based user interface for [Pure Service Orchestrator™](https://github.com/purestorage/helm-charts).
 It shows details of the persistent volumes and snapshots that have been provisioned using PSO, showing provisioned space, actual used space, performance and growth characteristics.
-The PSO Explorer dashboard provides a quick overview of the number of volumes, snapshots, storageclasses and arrays in the cluster, in addition to the volume usage, the volume growth over the last 24 hours and cluster-level performance statistics.
+The PSO eXplorer dashboard provides a quick overview of the number of volumes, snapshots, storageclasses and arrays in the cluster, in addition to the volume usage, the volume growth over the last 24 hours and cluster-level performance statistics.

 ## How to use?